How Much Does Landscaping Cost?

 This price also includes funds to remove and dispose of some heavier waste such as old patios, decking and fencing, etc.

-At this price range, more of the space will be allocated to “hard” aspects of landscaping surrounded by more expensive plants.
-At £160-£180 per square metre, you can expect:
+At this price range, I’ve seen projects completed where more of the space was allocated to “hard” aspects of landscaping surrounded by more expensive plants.
+At £175-£200 per square metre, my experience tells me you can expect:

 - More extensive excavation/levelling.

-- Split-level patios and decking with better materials.
+- Split-level patios and decking with better materials such as hardwood.

 - Low level walls.